arjunvish/int31/README.md

              Int31.D0 Int31.D0 Int31.D0
 :: nil
 ```

+The input file can have as many of these `INT31` and `DEC` values separated by white space.

 Run `make` in the top level to compile.
 To run, enter the list of input Int31 values in a text file `test`, say,
 and call `./main.native test`.